 Homeschooling takes a lot of effort, but one thing that parents shouldn’t have to worry about is spending weeks researching the laws and regulations put in place on homeschooling families in their state.
-Power Homeschool wants to ease the burden for homeschool families by providing information necessary to parents in each state, including Kentucky.
+Power Homeschool wants to ease the burden for homeschool families by providing this guide to homeschooling in the state of Kentucky.

 Kentucky Homeschool Laws and Requirements